Pitfall!

 Easter Eggs No Easter Eggs have been found.

-A total of two Pitfall! box variants have been documented.
+A total of three Pitfall! box variants have been documented.

 Image Vendor Part Number Year Origin Description